-Buying the freehold is only an option if you can afford it.
-It is usually more expensive than extending your lease and can be more complicated.
+Buying the freehold is usually more expensive than extending your lease and can be more complicated.
 Depending on your circumstances, extending your lease may be a better option.

 If you cannot afford to buy the freehold you have to tell the freeholder.
 You then have to wait twelve months before you can apply again.